ukrebska/dEBM/README.md

 # dEBM
-dEBM is a surface melt scheme for paleo-climate applications
+dEBM is a surface melt scheme to couple ice and climate models in paleo applications